akheron/jansson/doc/apiref.rst

 string is checked to match that of the JSON value.
 This is the validation part of the process.
 In addition to this, the unpacking functions can also check that all items of arrays and objects are unpacked.
-This check be enabled with the format character ``!`` or by using the flag ``JSON_STRICT``.
+This check be enabled with the format specifier ``!`` or by using the flag ``JSON_STRICT``.
 See below for details.

-Here's the full list of format characters.
+Here's the full list of format specifiers.
 The type in parentheses denotes the JSON type, and the type in brackets (if any) denotes the C type whose address should be passed.